covid-19-net/covid-19-community/README.md

 # Covid-19-Community

-This project is a community effort to build a Neo4j Knowledge Graph (KG) that links heterogenous data about the COVID-19 to help fight this outbreak!
+This project is a community effort to build a Neo4j Knowledge Graph (KG) that links heterogenous data about COVID-19 to help fight this outbreak!
+It serves as a sandbox and incubator project and the best ideas will be incorporated into the Covid-19-Net KG.

 Join "GraphHackers, Let’s Unite to Help Save the World — [Graphs4Good 2020](https://medium.com/neo4j/graphhackers-lets-unite-to-help-save-the-world-graphs4good-2020-fed53562b41f)".

 What kind of data can you contribute?
-Here are some ideas:
+Here are some of our ideas.

 ![](docs/datatypes.png)